bluzelle/mainnet/ReadMe.md

  ```

  ## Sync Options
- There are three main ways to sync a node on the Bluzelle; Blocksync, StateSync and QuickSync.
+ There are three main ways to sync a node on Bluzelle; Blocksync, StateSync and QuickSync.
  Among these three ways, the fastest one is QuickSync.
 QuickSync uses the compressed data snapshot and you can simply download that file and extract into the data folder.
 The next one is StateSync.
 The default one is BlockSync and it started from the Genesis file.
 This BlockSync could be used for setting up a archival node.

  ### Blocksync